-If you go on vacation or if you move and would like to take your machine with you, it is recommended to empty the system of your Nespresso machine.
+If you go on vacation or if you move and would like to take your machine with you, it is recommended to drain your Nespresso machine completely.
 Here’s how to do it.

 Sometimes we need hot water to prepare teas, oatmeal, soups, or various other purposes.
 In that case, you can use the Nespresso machine as a hot water kettle.

 Other NESPRESSO guides